Msarang7/Msarang7.github.io/cv.md

 `June 2018 - May 2019`
 __Machine Learning Intern__, Persistent Systems Limited

-- DeployedaDeepLearningmodelthatperformsearlydiagnosisofmultiplediseaseslikeLymphoma,Pneumonia,DiabeticRetinopathyand Lung Cancer to aid pathologists.
+- Deployeda Deep Learning model that performs early diagnosis of multiple diseases like Lymphoma ,Pneumonia, Diabetic Retinopathy and Lung Cancer to aid pathologists.

-- ProcessedimagesofcellsandX-RayswereuploadedtotheinterfaceprovidedforRadiologistsandPathologiststhatprovidedasecondopinion to their own diagnosis.
+- Processed images of cells and X-Rays were uploaded to the interface provided for Radiologists and Pathologists that provided a second opinion to their own diagnosis.